 Suzanne Vega is a lovely debut; Vega wouldn’t release such an intimate-sounding album again until the 21st century.

 Solitude Standing retains the same production team as Suzanne Vega, but it’s a more confident and expansive record.
 This is a double-edged sword – it makes for a more diverse and memorable album, but also dates the album as the 1980s arrangements are at the forefront.
 On balance, though, many of Vega’s best-loved songs are on Solitude Standing, and it’s a strong contender for her best studio album.

-The opening 1-2 punch of the a capella ‘Tom’s Diner’ and the child abuse portrait ‘Luka’ arguably comprises of Vega’s two best-known songs, but there are plenty of treasures here.
+The opening 1-2 punch of the a capella ‘Tom’s Diner’ and the child abuse portrait ‘Luka’ is Vega’s two best-known songs, but there are other treasures here.
 The 1980s arrangements work for the title track, where the busy synths are an integral part of the song.
 Vega wrote ‘Gypsy’ when she was 18, and it’s gorgeous, while ‘Calypso’ is about a character in Homer’s Odyssey and features a lovely guitar solo.
 ‘In The Eye’ is a deep cut with a lovely melody, while ‘Ironbound/Fancy Poultry’ is the most ambitious piece in Vega’s catalogue – a lengthy, multi-part song with a section in 12/8 time.

 Solitude Standing is a confident sophomore album, with Vega broadening her horizons without sacrificing her integrity, and scoring a hit single in the process.